 Once the written response is received by the court, a hearing on the eviction will be scheduled.

-5-10 days.
-For criminal nonpayment of rent evictions, the answer must be filed with the court within 10 days of receiving the notice/order to vacate.
-For all other evictions, the tenant has five days to respond.
+When tenants file their answer for criminal nonpayment of rent evictions, the answer must be filed with the court within 10 days of receiving the notice/order to vacate.
+For all other evictions, the tenant has 5 days to respond.

-If the tenant files their answer within 10 days of receiving the notice/order to vacate for criminal nonpayment of rent evictions, or within five days of receiving the complaint for all other evictions, then the clerk of the court will set a hearing date for the eviction proceeding.
+If the tenant files their answer within 10 days of receiving the notice or order to vacate for criminal nonpayment of rent evictions, or within 5 days of receiving the complaint for all other evictions, then the clerk of the court will set a hearing date for the eviction proceeding.

 If the tenant fails to appear for the hearing, it will not be continued, and the judge will rule in favor of the landlord, meaning the tenant will be evicted.